dashingsoft/pyarmor/docs/how-to/register.rst

 to you by email.
 This file is used to initial registration.

 At the first time to register Pyarmor, :option:`-p` (product name) should be set.
-If not set, this Pyarmor license is bind to "non-profits", and could not be used for commercial product.
+If not set, this Pyarmor license is bind to ``TBD``, and could not be used for commercial product.

 It need internet connection for intial registration.